FBI, police search for missing 2-year-old after parents died

 MEDFORD, Ore.
-(AP) — The Medford Police Department and the FBI are searching for a 2-year-old boy after his parents were involved in an apparent murder-suicide in Montana.
+(AP) — The Medford Police Department and the FBI are searching for a 2-year-old boy whose parents were involved in an apparent murder-suicide in Montana.

 Officers are trying to find Aiden Salcido, the son of Daniel Salcido and Hannah Janiak, the FBI said in a news release Friday night.